yhlleo/DeepCrack/README.md

 }
 ```

-You are also welcomed to contact me: yahui.cvrs@gmail.com .
+If you have any questions, please contact me: yahui.cvrs AT gmail.com without hesitation.